Plain English Summary

 Who can participate?

-Adult women (over 18) that are pregnant with their first baby (between 34-41 weeks gestation) and with LPP that was not present before they became pregnant.
+Adult women (over 18) who are pregnant with their first baby (between 34-41 weeks gestation) and with LPP that was not present before they became pregnant

 What does the study involve?

 Participants are randomly allocated to one of two intervention groups (DVD or Internet) or the control group (leaflet).
 Following the birth of their child, all participants are given the same exercise programme.
 The exercise program is developed for strengthening core abdominal and global muscles through abdominal muscle exercises, breathing exercises, head and neck exercises and leg exercises.
 The DVD group are given the exercise programme on a DVD.
 The Internet group are given access to YouTube videos playing the same content as the DVD.
 The leaflet group are given a description of the exercise programme in the form of a printed leaflet.
 All participants are asked to report on the severity of their LPP after three days, six weeks and finally 4 months after having given birth.

 What are the possible benefits and risks of participating?

 Expected benefits are a reduction in LPP pain and an improvement in the quality of life in the postnatal period.
 There may also be benefits for the healthcare system as decreased back pain and improved quality of life might result in fewer return visits to health services.
 The study will provide valuable information about the use of electronic means of delivery for health care interventions for women.
 This information can be used for the implementation of related future initiatives, not only in Taiwan but also globally.

 Where is the study run from?